clulab/eidos/README.md

 ## INDRA

 Eidos reading output (JSON-LD) can be visualized using [INDRA](https://github.com/sorgerlab/indra) and Jupyter notebooks.
-Here is an example.
+Here is an example:

 ![alt text](/doc/delphi_example.png?raw=True")